3 CONSEQUENCES OF EXCESS SUGAR IN YOUR DIET

 Put simply, the sugars naturally occurring in dairy, fruit and vegetables are fine.
 These sugars – lactose in dairy, and fructose and glucose in fruits and vegetables – are naturally occurring and provide us with energy.
 Some of these foods have a lower sugar count than others, so if you want to lose weight, stick to those low in sugar.
 And by sticking to whole foods – full-fat plain yoghurt, for example, or an apple with the skin on, for the all-important fibre – you can’t go too far wrong. of course, if you have issues with the lactose in dairy (bloating, constipation, diarrhoea or abdominal discomfort), give dairy a miss.

-The final word on sugar
+The final word on excess sugar in your diet

 - The sugar naturally occurring in fresh whole fruit is fine.
 If you are wanting to lose weight, stick to low-sugar fruits like berries, eat a maximum of two serves a day and enjoy them.